slutzo/saucepan/README.md

   -c|--core <core_name>
       Use the custom core named <core_name> located in your resources/cores directory.

+  -i|--ini-file
+      Use a pre-created ini file instead of the ALU system defaults.

   -n|--no-resize
       Keep bezel and box art images at their original sizes.

   -o|--organize
       Organize UCE files by genre and/or console

+  -r|--restore-save
+      Use a backed up save area instead of building a new one from scratch.

   -s|--samples <samples_name>
       By default, we search the samples directories for a file that matches <rom_name>.